ietf-teep/architecture/draft-ietf-teep-architecture.md

 communicates with a Client Application about how it gets messages that originate from a TEE inside a device.
-Similarly, a TA or TEE generally gets messages from a TAM via some Client Application, namely, an agent in this protocol architecture, not directly from the network.
+Similarly, a TA or TEE generally gets messages from a TAM via some Client Application, namely, a TEEP Broker in this protocol architecture, not directly from the network.

 It is imperative to have an interoperable protocol to communicate with different TAMs and different TEEs in different devices.
 This is the role of the
-agent, which is a software component that bridges communication between a TAM and a TEE.
-The agent does not need to know the actual content of messages except for the TEE routing information.
+Broker, which is a software component that bridges communication between a TAM and a TEE.
+Furthermore the Broker communicates with a Agent inside a TEE that is responsible to process TAM requests.
+The Broker in REE does not need to know the actual content of messages except for the TEE routing information.

 ## Trust Anchors in TEE